 - Completely automated – If the customer returns to their cart to complete their purchase while any of your notification emails are set up, those emails will be automatically disabled.
 This ensures customers won’t inadvertently receive a cart recovery email from you when they’ve already made a purchase.

 - Recover sales from guest carts – Send recovery emails to guest users who are also subscribers on your email list, even if they’re not logged into your site.
+As long as they’re subscribed to one of your lists and have clicked on a link in one of your previous campaigns, they’ll receive an abandoned cart email!

 To get started, make sure you’ve upgraded to the latest version of MailPoet.
 Then, in the WordPress dashboard, go to MailPoet > Add New.
 Click “Set Up” in the WooCommerce section, and on the next screen, the first section will be Abandoned Shopping Cart.
 Click “Set Up.”